Croatia

 EOSC Steering Board representatives

-The implementation of Open Science practices is advancing in Croatia.
-The Open Access movement started in Croatia in 1997 with the Croatian scientific bibliography CROSBI.
-The systematic approach to open science in Croatia can be traced back to 2012 and the adoption of Croatian Declaration on Open Access to Scientific Information, followed by the Rector’s Conference document on open science in 2015.
+The first efforts of Open Access movement started in Croatia in 1997 with the establishment of Croatian scientific bibliography CROSBI.
+But the more systematic approach to Open Science in Croatia can be traced back to 2012 and the adoption of the Croatian Declaration on Open Access to Scientific Information, which states that all results from publicly funded research should be made accessible through Open Access.
+In 2014, the Strategy of Education, Science, and Technology considered open educational materials and Open Access to scientific information as the strategic priority for science and education in Croatia in the future.
+This was followed by the Rector’s Conference document on Open Science in 2015.

 Mandated Organisation: